 Please note, we do not accept unwanted trade paint, unless agreed first by a Seagulls Manager or Supervisor.
 Reusing trade paint comes at a cost to us.
 Meaning we must ensure we recoup said costs with a charge for accepting unwanted trade paint.

 We only accept trade paint on a case by case basis, as a result in many cases, the costs will be minimal as we only take what we know we can sell.

 It’s always worth giving us a call and understanding a bit more about what we need and how we might be able to help.

 What paint can be reused and how can I tell?

 We reuse as much paint as possible, for example, if your paint has more than a couple of inches left in the pot, and has NOT gone off.
 We will reuse it.

 A secret to knowing whether your paint has gone bad is giving it a good shake and smell.
 Solid or smells like rotten eggs, its off!
 You can put solid paint and empty paint tins in your general household bin, whilst ‘foul smelling’ paint can go in the paint bank ready for disposal.

 We accept household emulsion, masonry paint, timber care, gloss, varnish, eggshell and undercoat.

-If we did not provide a paint reuse service for householders in Leeds ALL of the paint we collect would be destined for disposal.
-What a waste of a precious resource that can, with a bit of care and attention, simply be reused!
+If we did not provide a paint reuse service for householders in Leeds, ALL of the paint we collect would consequently be destined for disposal.
+Above all, this is such a waste of a precious resource that can, with a bit of care and attention, simply be reused!